 Table of ContentsShow

-At first, second, and probably even third glance HH may not appear worth even touching, despite being a close relative to the popular Hammer.
+At first glance, HH may not even appear worth touching, despite being a close relative to the popular game Hammer.
 However, it still has some neat tricks up its sleeve that can prove useful in battle, especially if you’ve got a full squad.

 Its main appeal stems from being able to grant buffs to other players by playing different music notes.
-While slow attack speeds make dealing damage with HH feel awkward, if you’re able to constantly focus on the monster’s head, you’ll be surprised by how easily it can stagger monsters.
+And while slow attack speeds make dealing damage with HH feel awkward, if you’re able to focus on the monster’s head constantly, you’ll be surprised by how easily you can stagger monsters.

 Sword & Shield

-And that’s definitely something you’ll want to do, given S&S is not able to reach as high damage numbers as other weapons.
-This is somewhat compensated by being able to use items with your weapon unsheathed.
-S&S’s versatility makes it great for combining with other players but a lack of specialization means you’ll be less effective hunting solo.
+This, however, is somewhat compensated by being able to use items with your weapon unsheathed.
+S&S’s versatility makes it great for combining with other players, but its lack of specialization means you’ll be less effective hunting solo.

-The only thing holding it back is its abysmally-low damage; however, having a massive shield means you can risk getting close without fear of being easily carted.
-The Lance is effective solo and on a team, often giving your allies a chance to run and heal while you absorb damage.
+The only thing holding it back is its abysmally-low damage.
+However, having a massive shield means you can risk getting close without fear of being easily carted.
+The Lance is effective both solo and on a team, often giving your allies a chance to run and heal while you absorb damage.